IntelliJinceTech/IntelliJinceTech/README.md

   </a>
 </p>

-Currently a Product Manager at Ippon Consulting, I am motivated by the power of technology as a tool for positive intent, with a background in Finance and Applied Mathematics.
+Currently a software engineer of 100Devs with product management experience, I am motivated by technology's enablement for positive change and its endless opportunities.

 See [my website](https://cjin.netlify.app/) for more information!

 <h1 align="center">Projects</h1>
 <table bordercolor="#66b2b2">